YAMANX8/academic-compass/README.md

 npm run dev
 ```

-The application should now be running on `localhost:5000` (or another port specified in your environment variables).
+The client should now be running on `localhost:5173`, and the server should be running on `localhost:5000`.

 ## Technologies Used